-So I’ve decided to share with you the 3-point plan I’m constructing – it may not be perfect, and will almost certainly change/develop, but here’s your chance to steal it.
+So I’ve decided to share with you the 3-point GDPR action plan I’m constructing – it may not be perfect, and will almost certainly change/develop, but here’s your chance to steal it.

 Sounds easy.
 It’s not.
-Marketing consent now has to be ‘unambiguous’.
+The most robust way to get permission for processing data is to get consent.
+But consent now has to be ‘unambiguous’.
 That means it must be freely given, specific and informed – shown either by a statement or a clear affirmative action.
 You cannot bury the details of consent in your Terms & Conditions.

-You only need marketing consent from prospects.
-The GDPR assumes you have a relationship with existing customers and can, therefore, send them marketing messages – until they tell you to stop.
-But if you plan to use profiling or automated decision-making you may need additional consent.
+You only need permission from prospects.
+The General Data Protection Regulation (GDPR) assumes you have a relationship with existing customers and can, therefore, process their data – until they tell you to stop.
+But if you plan to use profiling or automated decision-making, you may need additional consent.

-So I have reviewed the wording on our marketing consent forms (i.e. the tick box attached to all forms on our website).
-I have also ensured our sales team have a ‘script’ to use when they ask for consent over the phone – and that all calls will be recorded so we have proof of consent.
+So I have reviewed the wording on my consent forms (i.e. the tick box attached to forms on many websites).
+I also ensure sales teams have a ‘script’ to use when they ask for consent over the phone.

-It may not be necessary to get total consent on first engagement.
-Getting consent for automated profiling may be difficult, so consider first getting consent for marketing contact and perhaps ask for profiling consent later.
+It may not be necessary to get total consent on the first engagement.
+Obtaining consent for automated profiling may be difficult, so consider first getting consent for processing data and perhaps ask for profiling consent later.

 B. Get secure

 The GDPR was originally conceived as a response to concerns across the EU about data loss and hacking – the clue is in the title, it’s the ‘Data Protection’ regulation, not ‘Marketing’ regulation.
-So security was the real issue, marketing just got swept in with the tide.
+So security across the whole of the EU was the real issue, marketing just got swept in with the tide.

-Now consider the security of your website.
+Next, consider the security of your website.
 Beyond employing professional hackers to find holes in your site’s security, there are simple measures you can take.
-Like ensuring all website forms are on a secure server page so messages are encrypted.
+Like ensuring all website forms are on a secure server page, so messages are encrypted.

 C. Get informed

-But the responsibility for consumer data does not rest solely with the marketing department.
+But the responsibility for personal data does not rest solely with the marketing department.
 Ensure you have a training plan for all members of staff within your organisation.
-Security, privacy and consent touch many departments, and it’s not something that should be explained at the staff induction and then forgotten.
-Regular, annual sessions to refresh staff on its importance are certainly part of my plan.
+Security, privacy and permission touch many departments, and it’s not something that should be explained at the staff induction and then forgotten.
+Regular, annual sessions to refresh staff on data protection laws and their importance are certainly part of my plan.

-A quick round-up?
-The GDPR is still relevant.
+A quick round-up of my GDPR action plan?
+Despite Brexit, the GDPR is still relevant.
 Don’t ignore it.
 Use it as a guide to improve your relationship with prospects and customers.
-I suggest you get consent, get secure and get informed.
+I suggest you get permission, get secure and get informed.

 This post is part of a series about the General Data Protection Regulation; the full list of posts include ‘How Brexit impacts marketing data in the UK‘ | ‘3 tips: Steal my GDPR plan‘ | ‘The GDPR became law yesterday… and nobody cared‘ | ‘Get ready for Data Protection ambulance chasers‘ | ‘10 Must-know facts about the new EU data law‘ | ‘Want prospects to opt-in?
 Call them‘ | ‘You don’t need ‘opt-in’ to store a switchboard number‘ | ‘What can these guys teach you about opt-in marketing?‘ | ‘How content marketing will change after 2018‘ | ‘Winning Edge: Counter a direct threat‘